saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 An object is similar to a Python dictionary and an array is similar to a Python list.

-The values that you can find in these data structures are the following:
+The values that you can use or come across in these data structures are the following:
 -	String (0 or more Unicode characters)
 -	Number (integer or float)
 -	true